 Boat owners will be faced with the decision of what to do with their boats in advance of a storm event.
+All slip, mooring, outhaul and beach permit owners within Jamestown waters are ultimately responsible for the safety of their own vessels and must be proactive prior to any storm event regardless of anticipated strength.

-If the storm is less then tropical strength and the decision is made so that boats can remain tied to the docks, all lines should be doubled and chaffing protection provided where dock lines pass through fairleads and chocks over the vessel's side.
+If the storm is less than tropical strength and the decision is made so that boats can remain tied to the docks, all lines should be doubled and chaffing protection provided where dock lines pass through fairleads and chocks over the vessel's side.
 Dock lines should be attached to the high end of the pilings, if on a floating dock, rather than to cleats or other fastenings on the dock.

-If mooring tackle has been recently inspected and serviced, leaving the boat on the mooring may be the best option.
+If mooring tackle has recently been inspected and serviced, leaving the boat on the mooring may be the best option.
 One of the drawbacks to staying on a mooring, as with staying at a dock, is the threat of storm surge.
 Check with expected storm-surge forecasts to determine if the scope of the mooring will provide sufficient holding power at maximum tidal flow.
-All individuals using their moorings during a storm must notify the Harbormasters Office that they will be weathering the storm on the mooring.
+All individuals using their moorings during a storm must notify the Harbormaster's Office that they will be weathering the storm on the mooring.
 Those same individuals will also be required to notify the Harbormaster again when finally leaving the vessel.
 The Town of Jamestown requires mooring inspections to be done every third year, before the mooring permit will be renewed.

 Regardless of whether the boat remains at a dock or mooring, there are some basic steps that need to be taken before the storm strikes.
 The first step is to minimize the amount of surface area the wind can work against.
 The more surface area the wind has to push on, the greater the strain on all components of your boat and securing devices.
 Remove sails entirely and stow them below deck, especially roller furling jibs.
 Secure or remove everything in the cabin that is not fastened down, with particular attention to the galley area and chemicals stored in lockers.
 Secure all ports and hatches, and remove and cap all funnels.
 Tightly secure the tiller or wheel with strong lines from either side of the cockpit, do not leave coils of line on deck, and take out all slack from running lines on the deck or mast.
-In order to minimize damage caused by impact of loose boats in a crowded harbor, it is important to place fenders on both sided of the boat.
+In order to minimize the damage caused by impact of loose boats in a crowded harbor, it is important to place fenders on both sides of the boat.
 Once all precautions have been taken, the boat owner should leave the boat and seek shelter.